ushna2001/Writer-Identification-from-Hand-Written-Documents/README.md

 # Writer-Identification-from-Hand-Written-Documents
-This project shows how to make a complete end-to-end writer recognition system for handwritten Urdu documents.
-It contains a built-in easy to use interface, as well as powerful & state-of-the-art Vision Transformer (ViT) model and preprocessing techniques.
-It will help in identification to same handwriting across various agencies and would glory the language preservation.
-It is an orderly multi-step process that starts with developing a comprehensive dataset, reflecting as much diversity in demographics and professions from the source privacy table.
-Data preprocessing.
+This project is focused on building a complete system for recognizing writers based on handwritten Urdu documents.
+It features a user-friendly interface and utilizes a powerful Vision Transformer (ViT) model along with advanced preprocessing techniques.
+The system is designed to help identify consistent handwriting across different agencies, which plays a crucial role in preserving the Urdu language.

-Wide cleaning/processing to make the data ready for model development.
-To cater this issue into account, state of the art deep learning techniques is used including Vision Transformer architecture to learn better complex patterns and correlations within handwritten Urdu documents.
-The project achieved a significant improvement in model accuracy, both train and test accuracies.
-All owe to wider size of the dataset and numerous methods for preparation that you choose.
-Using experimental results, it has been shown that the approach is highly effective with an accuracy of 96.89 % which stands out from all techniques present in literature.
-In the end, a competent deployment of an Urdu writer recognition model capable of handwriting on production system is achieved.
-This has led to ongoing efforts in the past several years regarding reliability: document analysis, which will be beneficial for numerous industries as described earlier.
-In future research, the dataset can be enlarged and provided with more context information to better investigate real-time possibilities of applications as well in another specific field for industry deployment.
-On the other hand, continuous growth in Urdu writer recognition systems is going to play a leading role for deployment of these systems into a new era.
+The development process begins with the creation of a diverse dataset that captures a wide range of demographics and professions from 20 different writers, with each writer providing 20 handwritten samples.
+This dataset was meticulously preprocessed to ensure optimal model performance.
+Preprocessing steps included segmentation, filtering, white pixel padding, patch scanning, and data cleaning, all of which prepared the data for robust model development.

+o address the challenge of writer recognition, the Vision Transformer model is employed, which excels at recognizing complex patterns in handwritten Urdu documents.
+The project achieved significant improvements in model accuracy, with training and testing accuracies reaching 96.89%, outperforming existing techniques in the literature.
+This success is attributed to the extensive dataset and the meticulous preparation methods chosen.

+The final outcome is a successfully deployed Urdu writer recognition model capable of being used in real-world systems.
+This model offers significant benefits for industries by improving the reliability of document analysis.